napari/napari/docs/naps/0-nap-process.md

 [^id4]: The URL for viewing NAPs on the web is
     <https://napari.org/naps/>

+## Acknowledgements

+This process was based on existing process from the scikit-image (SKIPs), NumPy (NEPs), and Python (PEPs) projects.

 ## Copyright

 This document has been placed in the public domain.